 In our experience, employees make “out of policy” claims, often for understandable reasons, and managers tend to quickly approve them.
-This can happen for a multitude of reasons, most commonly human error, of which there are two types:
+This can happen for a multitude of reasons, most commonly human error.

 In many cases, expense policies contain complex and/or outdated processes, which means the staff needs regular training and briefing.
 If not, the company runs the risk of employees submitting incorrect requests and auditors approving expenses that the policy does not cover.
 Alternatively, managers may also allow overly generous expenses claims as a covert way of rewarding employees.
 Either way, the cost of excessive claims and the cost to the admin team of checking claims against policy can turn into a substantial time waster.
 What’s more, management gets little information about who claims what without proper reporting.

 By contrast, with an automated solution, the system provides detailed information about claims that fall outside of your policy – right down to who tends to make them, and who approves them.
 Perhaps the policy needs updating and the department makes valid claims, or maybe the department is approving fraudulent claims.
 Companies can achieve substantial savings by focusing on excessive expense claims and understanding the “why” behind them.
 Transparency in spend minimizes the possibility for human error or fraud across the board.